FlorianBx/vite-pres/slides.md

 The migration will happen progressively:
 - Today, Vite uses Rollup, the historical bundler.
-- Starting with Vite 6 in early 2025, Rolldown will be available as an option for those who want to test it.
+- Starting with Vite 6, which was released in early 2025, Rolldown will be available as an option for those who want to test it.
 - And starting with Vite 8 in Q1 2026, Rolldown will become the default choice.

 This progressive transition allows the ecosystem to adapt smoothly.
 And as you'll see on the next slide, the performance gains are spectacular.